-A practical currency and money guide to travel, living and doing business in Pitcairn and the New Zealand dollar (NZD).
+Foreign exchange guide to Pitcairn and the New Zealand dollar

 The official currency of Pitcairn (country code: PN) is the New Zealand dollar, with symbol NZ$ and currency code NZD.